-In April, scores of people were killed in the collapse of an illegal multistory building in Thane, a city in the Mumbai region.
+In April, scores of people were killed in the collapse of a multistory building in Thane, a city in the Mumbai region.

 Deadly collapses have occurred in the city in past years, as well.

 Housing rights groups say many old buildings in the city are rundown and neglected, while newer ones are often built illegally, using substandard materials and have structural defects.